Protect Your Personal Assets

 These are thinks you must do.
 In our practice, we help individuals maintain the corporate identity by using what we call a corporate maintenance plan.
 We have a plan – our Corporate Maintenance Plan – and we have set it up to be a very economical aide to small business owners given the importance of preserving your identity as a corporation.

 If you want more information, contact us.
-Bellas & Wachowski has the experience to help you protect your interests and your families interest.
+Bellas & Wachowski Attorneys at Law has the experience to help you protect your interests and your families interest.